xR4NGO/AeroPulse-Airlines-Satisfaction-Analysis/README.md

 <h1 align="center">Recommendations</h1>

 - **Immediate operational fix:** **Seat comfort** (2.95/5) is the lowest rated and the second most impactful driver.
-Invest in new seat cushions, legroom reconfiguration, or premium economy upgrades.
-Run A/B tests on a subset of aircraft.
+However, legroom service ranks #4 overall (3.52/5), with strong ratings across all classes (Business: 80% rate 4+, Eco: 67%, Eco Plus: 63%).
+This suggests the issue is not legroom but the seat itself; likely cushioning or design.
+  - First, diagnose: test seat padding firmness, material wear, and ergonomics on a sample of aircraft.
+If cushioning is the culprit, replace with higher‑density foam or memory foam.
+If seat size or shape is the problem, a full retrofit may be needed.
+Run A/B tests on a subset of planes before rolling out fleet‑wide.
 -  **High‑impact, moderate‑rating services:** **Inflight entertainment** (3.47/5) has the highest AME (+11.7 pp).
 Update content libraries, improve screen quality, and promote availability.
 This yields the biggest satisfaction lift per unit improvement.
 - **Digital experience:** **Ease of online booking** (3.51/5) drives satisfaction and is correlated with wifi and online support.
 Streamline the booking funnel and ensure the website/app is fast and intuitive.

 - **Target at‑risk segments (prioritised by impact):**